Altena: History

 After 1202, Altena Castle was only one of several Stronghold of the family of Altena-Mark.
 During a feud in 1323 between the Prince-Bishop of Münster and the Count of Mark, the Bishop was captured and held for ransom in Altena.
 In 1367 the settlement below the castle received limited town rights through Engelbert III.
 Count de la Mark.
 Since 1392 Altena remained only the seat of the bailiff for bailiwick Altena.
 The castle was also used as an archive for documents and patents for the county.

 In 1609, the last count died childless.
 His realm, the United Duchies of Jülich-Cleves-Berg were practically divided into a Catholic and a Protestant part.
 The Duchy of Cleves and the counties of Mark and Ravensberg, and the Dominion of Ravenstein were inherited by the Protestant Elector of the Holy Roman Empire, Margrave of Brandenburg, and Duke of Prussia Johann Sigismund of Hohenzollern.
 The catholic Duchy of Jülich-Berg were inherited by the Count Palatine Wolfgang Wilhelm of Neuburg.

 During the Napoleonic occupation of the Rhineland and Westphalia, Altena was re-joined with the now elevated Grand Duchy of Berg.
 After the Congress of Vienna the County of Mark was incorporated into the Kingdom of Prussia and reorganized as a district (Kreis) and government district (Regierungsbezirk).
 Altena became part of the Regierungsbezirk Hamm and was seat of the Kreis Altena.
 Within the year 1815 the Government moved the quarters from Hamm to Arnsberg, and changed the name into Regierungsbezirk Arnsberg.

 With the start of the year 1969, the Kreis Altena and the town Lüdenscheid were merged to form the new Kreis Lüdenscheid.
 Lüdenscheid became the new administrative center of the district.
 Only six years later the Kreis Lüdenscheid was reformed and enlarged.
 In reminiscence of the County of Mark it was renamed as Märkischer Kreis.

 In May 2017, Chancellor Merkel awarded Altena Mayor Andreas Hollstein the "National Prize for Integration" for taking in 370 refugees, i.e. 100 more than the mandatory quota.
 Six months later, even though Mayor Hollstein had been stabbed by a man with a knife who reportedly was upset over his immigration policy, he remained determined to promote policies aimed at helping refugees assimilate into the town.

+Politics

+The current mayor is Guido Thal of the CDU.
+During the 2025 local elections he received 63,1 % of the vote.

+City Council

+After the 2025 elections, the Altena city council is composed as follows: